Class A employment

 - For people covered under Class J, S or K, and paid up to €500 inclusive in any week, record under subclass O, that is, JO, SO or Class M (for people within Class K) as appropriate.

-- The Class S rate has increased from 3% to 4%.
-The minimum annual contribution for Class S remains at €253.
+- The Class S minimum annual contribution for year 2010 remains at €253.

 Components of the PRSI contribution